berobinson/starter-hugo-academic/content/publication/2019_wang/index.md

 ---
-title: 'Disaggregating livelihood dependence on ecosystem services to inform land management'
+title: 'Ecosystem service synergies/trade-offs informing the supply-demand match of ecosystem services: Framework and application'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - admin
 - Lijuan Wang
 - Hua Zheng
 - Zhi Wen
 - Lei Liu
+- admin
 - Ruonan Li
 - Cong Li
 - Lingqiao Kong

 # Author notes (optional)
 author_notes:
   -